 Mr. Tucker passed Anne Arundel County's written and oral firefighter tests.
-But he failed a vision test by not being able to distinguish the colors green and red, and was rejected for the job.
+But he failed a vision test by not being able to distinguish the colors green and red, and was rejected.

 Then the Maryland Human Relations Commission saw red.
 Arguing that the county hasn't fairly measured Mr. Tucker's ability to be a firefighter, the panel filed an employment discrimination complaint against the Anne Arundel County Fire Department and Office of Personnel.
-After two years of legal wrangling and no prospect of settlement, the commission has nowbrought the charge before an administrative law judge.
+After two years of legal wrangling with no prospect of settlement, the commission has brought the charge before an administrative law judge.

 Mr. Tucker was a volunteer with the Avalon Shores Fire Company and a trained emergency medical technician for nearly five years.
 Now he is a state-licensed driver of trucks that carry hazardous materials.

-The Human Relations Commission is asking Anne Arundel County not only to hire Mr. Tucker and grant him back pay and interest to September 1990, but also to revise its color-vision testing to include an "individualized assessment" of an applicant's ability to do a job.
+The Human Relations Commission is asking Anne Arundel County not only to hire Mr. Tucker, but grant him back pay and interest to September 1990, and to revise its color-vision testing to include an "individualized assessment" of an applicant's ability to do a job.

-Lee D. Hoshall, a commission lawyer, said that under laws protecting the handicapped, Anne Arundel County must "prove there is a reasonable probability" that Mr. Tucker's partial colorblindness would pose a hazard to public safety on the job.
+Lee D. Hoshall, a commission lawyer, said that under laws protecting the handicapped, Anne Arundel County must "prove there is a reasonable probability" that Mr. Tucker's partial colorblindness would pose a hazard to public safety.

 But Gail Watson, an assistant Anne Arundel County attorney, said, "There's really no way you can simulate the medical emergencies that are dealt with" by firefighters," she said.